 Homeschooling is not for everyone.
 It suits certain kids and definitely has to suit a household.
 But if you decide to home school then can your child graduate?
 Here’s all the information you need to know.

-How do home school kids graduate?
+Homeschool kids graduate like public school kids.
 There are certain things that need to be put in place in order for you them to graduate.
 Let me tell you what they are.

 1 What State do you live in?